Sweet Potato and Black Bean Enchiladas

 Preparing the enchiladas: Spread the ranchero sauce on the tortilla like you’re making a pizza – you want a thin, even layer that doesn’t quite reach the edge of the tortilla – and be careful not to over-fill the enchiladas.
 The more filling you add, the harder it is to roll them.

 Storing: Store in an air-tight container for up to 5 days in the fridge.
-You can also prepare the enchiladas – but don’t bake them – and store in the freezer for up to 3 months.
-To cook after freezing, allow enchiladas to fully defrost, then bake at 350 degrees for about 40 minutes or until heated through.
+You can also assemble the enchiladas – but don’t bake them – and store in the freezer for up to 3 months.
+To cook after freezing, allow enchiladas to fully defrost in the fridge, then bake at 350 degrees F (covered) for about 30 to 40 minutes or until heated through.

 Want more?Sign up for our newsletter here and never miss a new recipe!